layoutit/voxjong/README.md

 then maps that game state into PolyCSS mesh data for the runtime in `src/app.vue`.

-## Build and Runtime

-The browser does not fetch or generate tile art at runtime.
-Tile and logo images are bundled from `src/assets/`, the social card is served from `public/` for static metadata, and the assets are referenced by the generated Vite build.

-VoxJong is designed as a static site.
-The generated Vite output is ignored by Git, so the repository keeps source, tests, and bundled assets without checking in build output.

 ## License

 VoxJong source code is Copyright (C) 2026 Layoutit and licensed under